mviamonte/ServerlessApp/README.md

 ## **Stage 3** --> The backend logic and the code
 Backend "Logic"
-  -Deploy the code to PUT information in the previously created database using Dynamo.
+  -Deploy the code to PUT information in the previously created database using DynamoDB.
+I had test a few options using the Python boto3.
+Haven't tested on Lambda.
+But the Python code for table creation is done and the put item is tested.
+Maybe I should include some update qty of items (just an idea).
   -Deploy the code to GET all the register from the DATABASE.
 Note, in some point, how to show the informatión will be a problem (maybe).

 There will be a fixed register for the new items, lambda functions will be deployed using Python SDK.